Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 	echo $xss;		// Fix 1
 ?>
 ```
-In the most cases, reports of a single vulnerability that occurs on many endpoints are not duplicates as each one needs its own fix, for example:
+In most cases, reports of a single vulnerability that occur on many endpoints aren't duplicates as each one needs its own fix.
+For example:
 ```
 [http://example.com/vuln1]
 <?php